-Changes to the Operational Plan must be approved by the Passenger Transport Committee.
-The Operational Plan is not a part of the Passenger Transport Plan in a statutory sense so public consultation is not required although it may be undertaken where considered appropriate.
+Changes to the Operational Plan must be approved by the Council on the recommendation of the Passenger Transport Committee.
+The Operational Plan is not a part of the Passenger Transport Plan in a statutory sense so public consultation is not required, although it may be undertaken where considered appropriate.

-The Operational Plan must be consistent with and give effect to the Vision, Objectives and Policies of the Passenger Transport Plan.
+The Operational Plan must be consistent with, and give effect to, the vision, objectives and policies of the Passenger Transport Plan.